pqabelian/abelian-community-website/docs/downloads/fullnode-db.md

 1. Stop the full node process `start_abec.bat`.
 2. Extract the downloaded mainnet.zip or testnet.zip to the  [Default Location](#default-data-directory-location-1).
-3. Restart the full node, And ensure synchronization to the latest block height.
+3. Restart the full node.

 #### macOS Full Node

 1. Stop the full node process `start_abec.sh`.
 2. Double-click the downloaded mainnet.zip or testnet.zip to extract it.
 3. Move the extracted mainnet or testnet directory to the  [Default Location](#default-data-directory-location-1).
-4. Restart the full node, And ensure synchronization to the latest block height.
+4. Restart the full node.

 #### Linux Full Node

-1. Stop the full node process `start_abec.sh`.
+1. Stop the full node process `abec` or `abectl`.
 2. Execute the extraction command for the downloaded mainnet.zip or testnet.zip:

 ```bash